loganpkg/spot/README.md

-A macro can take any number of arguments, but only the first 9 can be referenced individually. $# expands to the number of collected arguments, and $* to a comma-separated list of all collected arguments, and $@ to individually quotes, comma-separated list of all collected arguments.
+A macro can take any number of arguments, but only the first 9 can be referenced individually. $# expands to the number of collected arguments, and $* to a comma-separated list of all collected arguments, and $@ to individually quotes, a comma-separated list of all collected arguments.

 ```m4
 pushdef(macro_name, macro_def)
 ```
 `pushdef` acts like `define`, except that if the macro already exists, then the new definition will be stacked onto the history stack for that macro.
-The current history will be preserved, and will become the macro definition immediately below the new definition in the history stack.
+The current history will be preserved and will become the macro definition immediately below the new definition in the history stack.

 `pushdef` can be used to make a renamed copy of a built-in macro by using